• Skip to primary navigation

 overhead view of baked falafel in pita bread

-I’ve mentioned before that I’m a veggie-lover living with a family of carnivores…so when I create a vegetarian recipe that fulfills my meat & potatoes-loving husband, I know it’s worthy to share with you!
+I’ve mentioned before that I’m a veggie-lover living with a family of carnivores…so when I create a vegetarian recipe that my meat & potatoes husband loves, you know it’s really good.

 I spent years perfecting this healthy baked falafel recipe.
 It’s made with chickpeas, fresh herbs, garlic, onion and spices so it’s flavorful and delicious.
 Plus, it’s naturally vegan and gluten-free!